nortiero/65hell/README.md

 There is no "delete" and "backspace" does what says, but does not clear text under cursor.
 Play with it!

-Shortlist:
+TODO Shortlist:

-- sample timed execution in main -- LIMIT PERFORMANCE
+- sample timed execution in main.rs -- LIMIT PERFORMANCE
 - ** crateize (or cratify?) it (for Rust);
-- peek with ctrl+shift+e
+- peek memory with ctrl+shift+e

 Todo: